MrDave1999/CPlugin.Net/README.md

 An ERP software has many modules such as accounting, project management, payroll, treasury, sales, among others.
 However, what happens if the customer does not need all the modules?
 What if the customer only needs the accounting module?

 That's where the plugin-based architecture comes in.
 You can make your system flexible by converting your modules into plug-ins.
-This way the customer will not have access to other functionalities, only the ones he has purchased.
+This way the customer will not have access to other functionalities, only the ones he/she has purchased.

 This is amazing, because if your main application has a configuration file, you can write there the plug-ins to be loaded for this customer.
 Oh yeah!